-12 Recognizing the powerful role of microfinance as a development tool, CGAP was set up at the World Bank as a three-year initiative (1995-1998) to increase the quality and quantity of sustainable microfinance institutions (MFIs) serving the poor and it is still continuing.
+Recognizing the powerful role of microfinance as a development tool, CGAP was set up at the World Bank as a three-year initiative (1995-1998) to increase the quality and quantity of sustainable microfinance institutions (MFIs) serving the poor and it is still continuing.
 CGAP serves three primary stakeholders, namely MFIs, donors, and the microfinance industry.
-Although CGAP is housed at and financially supported by the World Bank, it operates as an independent entity with its own governance structure (Bhatnagar, D et al. )
+Although CGAP is housed at and financially supported by the World Bank, it operates as an independent entity with its own governance structure (Bhatnagar, D et al.

-13 The micro level of inclusive financial systems consists of financial service providers that offer services to poor and low-income clients; the meso level includes the financial system's basic financial infrastructure and its range of services; and the macro level consists of an appropriate government legislative and policy framework.
+The micro level of inclusive financial systems consists of financial service providers that offer services to poor and low-income clients; the meso level includes the financial system's basic financial infrastructure and its range of services; and the macro level consists of an appropriate government legislative and policy framework.

-14 Please see http://blogs.cgdev.org/open_book/2011/01/compartamos-and-the-meaning-of-interest-rates.php
+Please see http://blogs.cgdev.org/open_book/2011/01/compartamos-and-the-meaning-of-interest-rates.php

-(Dichter and Harper 2007; Bateman and Chang 2009; Bateman 2010a, 2011a).
-Other researchers using new and supposedly more accurate Randomized Control Trial (RCT) methodologies found little to no impact arising from individual microfinance programs (Baneriee et al 2009: Karlan and Zinman 2009).
-But the time covered (~15 months) in these studies (i.e. Banerjee et al 2009; Karlan and Zinman 2009) for assessing impact, has been questioned by experts (like Murdoch15) whether the researcher should expect to see impact after 15 months.
+The issue of IPO led to much public outrage against Compartamos and its senior staff, and then a tidal wave of criticism of the commercialized microfinance model in general.
+Soon after, a range of narrow to comprehensive criticisms came into being on IPO and commercialized microfinance (Dichter and Harper 2007; Bateman and Chang 2009; Bateman 2010a, 2011a).
+Other researchers using new and supposedly more accurate Randomized Control Trial (RCT) methodologies found little to no impact arising from individual microfinance programs (Banerjee et al 2009: Karlan and Zinman 2009).
+But the time covered (~15 months) in these studies (i.e. Banerjee et al 2009; Karlan and Zinman 2009) for assessing impact, has been questioned by experts (like Murdoch14) whether the researcher should expect to see impact after 15 months.
 Emphasizing the importance of this research method to obtain more credible data, Murdoch pointed out that the benefits coming from access to such financial services are unlikely to show up in the results of a randomized control trial.
 Roodman and Morduch (2009) threw a serious challenge to the mostly cited World Bank supported study by Pitt and Khandker (1998) that claims that microfinance programs in Bangladesh have strong poverty reduction impact.
 Re-examining the original dataset used by Pitt and Khandker, both sets of authors located serious mistakes in the original analysis and, as a result, declared that Pitt and Khandker's work did not confirm a positive impact from the microfinance programs studied.
-A further quite devastating blow to the microfinance industry came in 2011 when Duvendack et al (2011), through their systematic review, found that the previous impact studies16 were almost all seriously biased, incomplete or else very poorly designed to the point of being quite unusable.
+A further quite devastating blow to the microfinance industry came in 2011 when Duvendack et al (2011), through their systematic review, found that the previous impact studies15 were almost all seriously biased, incomplete or else very poorly designed to the point of being quite unusable.

-Notably, in the microfinance arena, success of a microfinance institution (MFI) has long been associated with financial performance outcomes17 measured by loan portfolio quality, cost recovery and profitability etc. (SEEP, 2006).
+Notably, in the microfinance arena, success of a microfinance institution (MFI) has long been associated with financial performance outcomes16 measured by loan portfolio quality, cost recovery and profitability etc. (SEEP, 2006).
 Given that microfinance was introduced mainly with development organizations (NGOs and societies), which are now being encouraged to be more business like' so they could access investment funds rather than continue being dependent upon donor grants.
-This brought in new dimension of accountings, management, and reporting which, over several years, led to the establishment of standard definitions and terms for reporting on financial performance.
-These are now almost routinely included in the annual reports of MFIs; nearly 700 MFIs [all over the world] report them to the Microfinance Information eXchange (MIX)18 (Sinha, 2008).
-Yet, these indicators tell part of the performance story in microfinance.
-Most microfinance institutions strive to meet both financial and social goals, managing a double bottom line by which financial performance facilitates the fulfillment of a social mission (SEEP, 2006).
+This brought in new dimension of accountings, management, and